 Always the bridesmaid and rarely the bride, the Asus ZenBook 13 UX333 is so close to being our favorite 13-inch laptop ever made.
 If it didn’t exist in a world with the XPS 13, it just might take the top spot.
 As it is, it’s relegated to a very near second place, and that’s nothing to sneeze at.

 The ZenBook 13 is certainly the more affordable of the two devices.
-For that lower price tag you get almost as much hardware as the more expensive Dell machine.
-For well under $1,000 you get an Intel Core i5 CPU with four cores, 8GB of RAM, and 256GB of storage.
+For that lower price, you get almost as much hardware as the more expensive Dell machine.
+Specifically, well under $1,000 gets you an Intel Core i5 CPU with four cores, 8GB of RAM, and 256GB of storage.
 That’s more than enough to perform any day to day task.
 Though the XPS 13 starts at $900, the one you’ll want (with 8GB of RAM and 256GB SSD) starts at $1,200.

 The ZenBook has it all.
-Its battery life is one of the best in this form-factor stretching well past a full workday, and it’s slim and lightweight enough to be competitive with the most portable notebooks in this space.
+Its battery life is one of the best at this size, stretching well past a full workday, and it’s slim and lightweight enough to be competitive with the most portable notebooks in this space.
 It even has a good screen and a distinctive design that helps it stand out from the crowd of silver MacBook copycats.

-There’s little else you could ask for in a laptop at this price point.
+There’s little else you could ask for in a laptop at this price.